nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 > [!WARNING]
 >
 > If you map the execution image directly without copying it, processes of the same application would end up sharing the same physical pages.
-IT ruins the memory isolation!
+It ruins the memory isolation!

 Lastly, modify the caller of the `create_process` function and make it create a user process: